MiranDaniel/f1rewall/readme.md

 ## Support

-This project is provided for free.
-Free as in freedom, not beer.

 If you're having issues with the app please open an issue or discussion thread.

 Private support can be provided.
 Find the contact information on https://mirandaniel.com/